ram02z/alinet/README.md

 # If no video clips path is provided, they won't be saved.
 python main.py --video path/to/video/file.mp4 --video_clips_path directory/to/save/clips/to
 ```

 ## Fine-tuning

 See `/scripts` directory to learn how to generate and prepare the datasets, train the model and evaluate its performance.

+## Web App

+### Starting the server

+To start the server:

+- cd into server directory
+- run "uvicorn main:app --reload"

+To start the react application:

+- cd into web_app directory
+- run "npm run dev"